ShirleyH94/Imagestitching-VIPI/README.md

 # An Unsupervised Deep Learning Image Stitching Algorithm with Fusing Infrared Images
-### Xueying He, Ming Zhu, Mengxue Lin, Chengkun Li
+### Xueying He, Ming Zhu, Chengkun Li, Mengxue Lin

 ## VIPI Dataset
 The dataset is included in this repository.